-All correspondence between the parties arising out of or incidental to this Agreement shall pass between the Associate Vice President of Human Resources (or designate) and the President of the Association (or designate).
-Where the Agreement specifies notice in writing, the internal postal service of the University shall normally be deemed adequate means of communication.
+All correspondence between the parties arising out of or incidental to this Agreement shall pass between the Vice President of Human Resources (or designate) and the President of the Association (or designate).
+Where the Agreement specifies notice in writing, messages between @trentu.ca emails, shall normally be deemed adequate means of communication.